Explore Content on Tableau Mobile

 Search works across your entire site and shows results sorted by projects, workbooks, views, and metrics, just like the project-navigation interface.

 When you sign in to Tableau Mobile, you'll be taken to your start page, if one is set.
 You can go back to this start page at any time by selecting the card on your Home screen.
+Interactive previews of workbooks or views set as your start page are available even if you're offline.

-Start pages on Tableau Mobile can be a project, workbook, view, metric, your favorites, or the Explore channel.
-If your start page is set to content on Tableau Server or Tableau Online that isn’t available on Tableau Mobile (for example, a data source or flow) you won’t see that content when you start Tableau Mobile.
+Start pages on Tableau Mobile can be a project, collection, workbook, view, metric, your favorites, or the Explore channel.
+If your start page is set to content on Tableau Server or Tableau Cloud that isn’t available on Tableau Mobile (for example, a data source or flow) you won’t see that content when you start Tableau Mobile.
 Instead, you'll be taken to the Home screen.

 Set your start page